As I’ve got older I’ve become less tolerant. This fact often jeopardises my quest to live more wisely.

 How to live a better life

-- Cherish your family.
-Bolster them through their difficulties and challenges and applaud their every success no matter how small.
+- Help your family through their difficulties and challenges and applaud their every success.

-- Recognise people who are toxic, or those that undermine you, and spend as little time as possible with them.
+- Recognise people undermine you, and spend as little time as possible with them.

-- Don’t waste a minute on people who try to manipulate or control you.
+- Don’t waste a minute on people who try to control you.

 - Be the best version of yourself you can be everyday day.